shiomachisoft/PicoJig/README.md

 *By sending commands from the PC app to Pi Pico W via Wi-Fi or USB, you can have Pi Pico W send any UART/SPI/I2C/GPIO/PWM data.
 *The UART/SPI/I2C/GPIO/ADC data received by Pi Pico W is passed to the PC app via W-Fi or USB and displayed on the PC app.
 *The Wi-Fi mode requires a wireless LAN router that supports the 2.4 GHz band Wi-Fi standard "IEEE 802.11b/g/n".
-*The SPI/I2C on Pi Pico W is on the master side. ・The source code for the PC app (a Windows app created in C#) is open to the public.
+*The SPI/I2C on Pi Pico W is on the master side.

 **PicoJig**
 The microcontroller board uses a Raspberry Pi Pico.
 Compared to the PicoJig-WL, it does not have Wi-Fi functionality.